chriskormaris/NLJ-SMJ/README.md

 #### Observations

 * As expected, the execution time using threads is better.
   To achieve that, it is required to run the program on a hardware with at least 2 CPU cores.
   If a relation is very small, the thread implementation is not beneficial.
-For instance we won't benefit by running the merge phase on a separate thread for relation A, in equi-join #7, because it contains only 150 tuples.</li>
+  For instance, we won't benefit by running the merge phase on a separate thread for relation A, in equi-join #7, because it contains only 150 tuples.
-* As we have can observe, the results of the implementation that uses the alternative merge algorithm are worst than the implementation that uses the external merge sorting algorithm.
+* As we have can observe, the results of the implementation that uses the alternative merge algorithm are worse than the implementation that uses the external merge sorting algorithm.
   Also, the results of the alternative implementation that uses threads are better than the results of the alternative implementation that does not use threads.